 Submit technical questions and suggestions related to this manual to Ask a SEER Registrar on the SEER website.
 SEER regions may also submit technical questions to NCI SEER inquiry system using the web-based SINQ system.
-When submitting questions, make sure you select the correct category (2007 MPH rules or 2018 Solid Tumor Rules) AND always include primary site and diagnosis year.
+When submitting questions, make sure you select the correct category (2007 MPH rules or Solid Tumor Rules) AND always include primary site and diagnosis year.
+IMPORTANT INFORMATION: When needed, we will consult with experts to provide guidance and clarifications when answering difficult or unusual questions.
+Our specialty matter experts (SMEs) are authors of WHO Classification of Tumors books, CAP pathologists, and recognized experts in their fields of interest.